agrc/gis.utah.gov/_posts/2019-10-24-municipal-boundaries-update-for-third-quarter-2019-calendar-year.md

 Municipalities and updates can be viewed on this [Utah Municipality Modifications](https://www.arcgis.com/home/webmap/viewer.html?webmap=c5ab7e0fcd514f1a9db6b8dad55bba63) web map.

-The following are the changes and annexations sunce June 30, 2019, through Oct 15, 2019 listed by County and City:
+The following are the changes and annexations since June 30, 2019, through Oct 15, 2019 listed by County and City:

 | County | City | Number of Changes |
 | --- | --- | --- |